Onshore Containerised AWES-100

 Frequently Asked Questions

 Extremely easy!
-The complete Kitepower Falcon fits in a single 20ft shipping container (6,06m length x 2,44m width x 2,60m height and 9.5t) that can be easily transported with only one truck.
+The complete Kitepower system fits in a single 20ft shipping container (6,06m length x 2,44m width x 2,60m height and 9.5t) that can be easily transported with only one truck.
 To guarantee the system delivery across remote areas, connections allowing access by truck is required.
 Depending on the truck used for transportation, a crane might be needed to load and unload the Kitepower containerised system.

 How long does it take to install a Kitepower system?

 Upon delivery and with a grid connection already configured, the Kitepower system is ready to be installed and set up for flight operations in less than a day.
-More specifically, the system’s hardware set up can take up to 4 hours while the crew’s training takes no longer than half a day.

 Do I need to prepare foundations to install a Kitepower system?